 Michael is the Head Instructor of Unique University.
 He currently owns and operates Michael Downey Photography, Inc. out of Somerville, New Jersey.
 He has photographed hundreds of moderate to high-end weddings throughout the northeast.
 He also teaches regularly during photowalks and workshops.
 His images can be seen at New Century Artist Art Gallery in the Chelsea section of Manhattan.

-- Understanding Your Digital SLR II: Exposure and Metering
+- Understanding Your Camera II: Exposure and Metering

-- Photowalk at the Bronx Zoo with Michael Downey
+- Museum of Modern Art Photowalk with Michael Downey

 Ever since I became interested in photography when I was in high school, I've roamed the streets in search of photographs, taking my inspiration from what I found.
 My street work has always been done as personal projects, and it has been the most challenging, frustrating and yet ultimately the most satisfying work that I have done.
 I have learned much about myself and my fellow humans during my brief interactions on the street.
 In my professional life I shoot digitally, making both stills and video, and creating multimedia projects at Montclair State University where I've worked on staff since 2000.
 With my personal work, I shoot only medium format color negative film using a fully manual square format camera.
 From the resulting negatives I make scans to produce prints, books and web projects.